 Entree: Pan-Charred Pork Chop

-Side Dish: Plan Ole' Potato Salad (I can eat potato salad untill I pass out!)
+Side Dish: Plan Ole' Potato Salad (I can eat potato salad until I pass out!)

 A Cozy Evening Final: Hot Chocolate, Marshmallows, the Sofa and Old Movies